azilsartan and chlorthalidone (Oral route)

 ay-zil-SAR-tan me-DOX-oh-mil, klor-THAL-i-done

-When pregnancy is detected, discontinue azilsartan medoxomil/chlorthalidone as soon as possible.
-Drugs that act directly on the renin-angiotensin system can cause injury and death to the developing fetus .
+Discontinue use of azilsartan medoxomil/chlorthalidone as quickly as possible if pregnancy is detected as drugs that act directly on the renin-angiotensin system can cause injury and death to the developing fetus .

 Commonly used brand name(s)

 Available Dosage Forms: